sshiple/Pong-Project/README.md

         physics on that would be a plus.
 An extra feature would be sound a sound that is made each time a player scores or when the game is over.

+ Generalization:
+     The games has all the usual components of most games.
+A game loops that runs until the player wants to quit, handles that the player can control and a main objective for the player to obtain.